LYNDI

 "Dungeons?"

-The look in his eyes darkens like a warning.
-Maybe Katie is in danger.
-Fear spreads through me as I recall the news stories about missing or dead people associated with Layne Manor.
+Shit, maybe Katie is in danger.
+Let’s not forget all the news stories about missing or dead people associated with Layne Manor.
+Dread pits in my gut.

 XAVIER

-I enjoy the sound of her nervously shuffling footsteps as I lead her to a shortcut to the underground, an old smuggler’s tunnel system on which the original mansion was built.
+Her footsteps speed into a nervous shuffle as we reach the shortcut to the underground, an old smuggler’s tunnel system on which the original mansion was built.

 Speaking of…

-Fucking ghost-girl.
-How the hell could Lyndi hear her, feel her even?
-It’s no fucking wonder I avoid the West Wing!
+How the hell could Lyndi hear the ghost, feel her even?
+It’s no wonder I avoid the goddamn West Wing!

 Most guests barely notice the phantom footsteps, attributing the rattling of shudders and doors to their imaginations.
-Nobody ever claims to hear her speak, to feel her touch.
+Nobody ever claims to have heard her speak, to have felt her touch.
 Not even the avid ghost hunters who have stayed at the mansion.

 But when my mouth was busy corrupting Damon’s daughter, and the fiend decided to join in, Lyndi’s eyes popped open, pupils dilated, her every sense attuned to the presence that haunts these halls.